NGSolve/ngsPETSc/paper/paper.md

 # Examples

 In this section we provide a few examples of results that can be obtained using ngsPETSc.
 We begin by considering a simple primal Poisson problem on a unit square domain discretised with conforming $P_2$ finite elements and compare the performance of different solvers newly available in NGSolve via ngsPETSc.
-In particular, we consider PETSc's algebraic multigrid algorithm GAMG [@PETScGAMG], PETSc's domain decomposition BDDC algorithm [@PETScBDDC], NGSolve's own implementation of element-wise BDDC, Hypre [@hypre] and Trilinos ML [@ml], each combined with the conjugate gradient method.
+In particular, we consider PETSc's algebraic multigrid algorithm GAMG [@PETScGAMG], PETSc's domain decomposition BDDC algorithm [@PETScBDDC], NGSolve's own implementation of element-wise BDDC, the Hypre algebraic multigrid algorithm [@hypre] and the ML algebraic multigrid algorithm [@ml], each combined with the conjugate gradient method.
 Other than the elementwise BDDC preconditioner, these preconditioners were not previously available in NGSolve.
 The results are shown in Table 1 and the full example, with more details, can be found in the [ngsPETSc documentation](https://ngspetsc.readthedocs.io/en/latest/PETScKSP/poisson.py.html).
-All the preconditioners here considered exhibit robust conjugate gradient iteration counts as we refine the mesh for a $P_1$ discretisation, but out-of-the-box only BDDC type preconditioners are robust as we refine the mesh for a $P_2$ discretisation.
+All the preconditioners considered exhibit robust conjugate gradient iteration counts as we refine the mesh for a $P_1$ discretisation, but out-of-the-box only BDDC type preconditioners are robust as we refine the mesh for a $P_2$ discretisation.
 A possible remedy for this issue is discussed in the [ngsPETSc documentation](https://ngspetsc.readthedocs.io/en/latest/PETScPC/poisson.py.html).

 \# DoFs  | PETSc GAMG   | HYPRE | ML  | PETSc BDDC* | Element-wise BDDC** |
 ---------|--------------|-------|-----|------------|--------------------|